-- Kovacic v.
-Slovenia concerned the freezing of bank deposits after the dissolution of the former Yugoslavia; the Court approved the position adopted by the Parliamentary Assembly of the Council of Europe and called upon the successor States to resolve the problems encountered by the thousands of persons in the same situation as the applicants through negotiation.
+Kovačić and Others v.
+Slovenia5 concerned the freezing of bank deposits after the dissolution of the former Yugoslavia.
+The Court approved the position adopted by the Parliamentary Assembly of the Council of Europe and called upon the successor States to resolve through negotiation the problems encountered by the thousands of persons in the same situation as the applicants.

-I should also mention the advisory opinion delivered at the request of the Committee of Ministers - and it was the first such opinion - on certain legal questions concerning the lists of candidates submitted for the election of judges of the Court; the central issue was whether such lists could be rejected solely on the grounds of gender balance.
+I should also mention the advisory opinion delivered at the request of the Committee of Ministers - and it was the first such opinion - on certain legal questions concerning the lists of candidates submitted for the election of judges of the Court.
+The central issue was whether such lists could be rejected solely on the grounds of gender balance.

-Without allowing any room for complacency, I think we can say that the Court's activity since it began functioning has had an important and positive impact, but what is the future of human rights in the 21^{st} century and what is the future of the European system for the judicial protection of those rights?
+Without allowing any room for complacency, I think we can say that the Court's activity since it began has had an important and positive impact.
+But what is the future of human rights in the 21st century and what is the future of the European system for the judicial protection of those rights?